What Is Rhinoplasty?

 Will I be under general anesthesia for a rhinoplasty?

 For a traditional rhinoplasty, yes.
 There are multiple factors which determine which level of anesthesia is required for a particular surgery, including optimizing patient comfort and safety, the site of surgery (e.g. the nose is part of your airway), risks of surgery and duration of surgery, to name a few.
-For Dr. Sharma’s rhinoplasties, general anesthesia is always administered by a Board Certified Anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) and is proven to be very safe.
+General anesthesia is always administered by an Anesthesiologist or CRNA and is generally very safe.
 Most patients are awake within 15-30 minutes after the end of their surgery and ready to be discharged home.

 In some cases, where only minor changes to the nose are needed, surgery can be done under IV sedation (“twilight” anesthesia) or local anesthesia only.
 This depends on the extent of surgery needed.
 You should talk to your surgeon about anesthesia for rhinoplasty if you have any questions!